-Chapter Indicator number Indicator Tertiary education content Chapter A: The output of educational institutions and the impact of learning A1 To what level have adults studied? Х A2 Transition from education to work: Where are today's youth? Х A3 How does educational attainment affect participation in the labour market? Х A4 What are the earnings advantages from education? Х A5 What are the financial incentives to invest in education? Х A6 How are social outcomes related to education? Х A7 To what extent do adults participate equally in education and learning? Х Chapter B: Access to education, participation and progression B1 Who participates in education? Х B2 How do early childhood education systems differ around the world?
-B3 Who is expected to graduate from upper secondary education?
-B4 Who is expected to enter tertiary education? Х B5 Who is expected to complete tertiary education? Х B6 What is the profile of internationally mobile students? Х B7 What are the characteristics and outcomes of doctoral graduates? Х Chapter C: Financial resources invested in education C1 How much is spent per student on educational institutions? Х C2 What proportion of national wealth is spent on educational institutions? Х C3 How much public and private investment in educational institutions is there? Х C4 What is the total public spending on education? Х C5 How much do tertiary students pay and what public support do they receive? Х C6 On what resources and services is education funding spent? Х C7 Which factors influence teachers' salary cost?
-Chapter D: Teachers, the learning environment and the organisation of schools D1 How much time do students spend in the classroom?
-D2 What is the student-teacher ratio and how big are classes? Х D3 How much are teachers and school heads paid? Х D4 How much time do teachers spend teaching?
-D5 Who are the teachers? Х D6 What are the admission systems for tertiary education? Х
+Chapter Indicator number Indicator VET content Chapter A: The output of educational institutions and the impact of learning A1 To what level have adults studied?
+X A2 Transition from education to work: Where are today's youth?
+A3 How does educational attainment affect participation in the labour market? Х A4 What are the earnings advantages from education?
+X A5 What are the financial incentives to invest in education?
+A6 How are social outcomes related to education?
+A7 To what extent do adults participate equally in education and learning?
+X Chapter B: Access to education, participation and progression B1 Who participates in education?
+X B2 How do early childhood education systems differ around the world? В3 Who is expected to complete upper secondary education?
+X B4 Who is expected to enter tertiary education?
+X B5 Who is expected to graduate from tertiary education?
+X B6 What is the profile of internationally mobile students? В7 How do vocational education systems differ around the world?
+X Chapter C: Financial resources invested in education C1 How much is spent per student on educational institutions?
+X C2 What proportion of national wealth is spent on educational institutions?
+C3 How much public and private investment in educational institutions is there?
+C4 What is the total public spending on education?
+C5 How much do tertiary students pay and what public support do they receive?
+C6 On what resources and services is education funding spent?
+Chapter D: Teachers, the learning environment and the organisation of schools D1 How does time spent by students in the classroom vary over the years?
+D2 What is the student-teacher ratio and how big are classes?
+X D3 How much are teachers and school heads paid?
+X D4 How much time do teachers and school heads spend teaching and working?
+X D5 Who are the teachers?
+X

+From:

-From: Education at a Glance 2019 OECD Indicators
+Education at a Glance 2020OECD Indicators

-Access the complete publication at: https://doi.org/10.1787/f8d7880d-en
+Access the complete publication at:

+https://doi.org/10.1787/69096873-en